Azure/autorest.az/doc/how-to-generate.md

 * Full: generates the full Az Cli code for RP.
 All files are generated.
 * Incremental: generate Az Cli code based on existing Az Cli code.
 The existing code will not change.
 New generated code will be integrated into existing code.

-Currently, autorest.az only supports targeting cli extension repo.
-The cli repo will be supported soon.

 There are 3 approaches to use autorest.az:
 * **Swagger** repo pull request
 * **Docker**